kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 Check that the value has changed to `0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2`.
 It is the address of the 2nd account.
 ![changeOwner](./images/28e-changeOwner.png)

-Observe that the 1st account has spent some additional ETH to execute the transaction changeOwner.
+Observe that the 1st account has spent some additional ETH to execute the transaction `changeOwner`.
 ![changeOwner](./images/28e1-changeOwner.png)

 ## 2.6	What if we call "changeOwner" from the 2nd account?